hanami/lotus.github.io/source/blog/2024-12-10-state-of-hanami-december-2024.html.markdown

 ## New leadership

-This year we managed [a smooth transition of project leadership](https://hanamirb.org/blog/2024/04/04/new-leadership-for-hanami/), with Luca Guidi retiring and myself taking on the role of lead.
+In April we managed [a smooth transition of project leadership](https://hanamirb.org/blog/2024/04/04/new-leadership-for-hanami/), with Luca Guidi retiring and myself taking on the role of lead.
 I’m happy to be here!

 ## An expanded contributor group